Ron Magers: Minneapolis – Saint Paul

 After moving to Minnesota, Magers was hired as the principal anchor for KSTP-TV, the ABC (formerly NBC) affiliate in Minneapolis – Saint Paul from 1974 to 1981.
-He was later joined by co-anchor Cyndy Brucato.
-This popular anchor team led the top-rated Twin Cities newscasts at that time.

 Chicago

 From 1981 to 1997, Magers co-anchored the 5, 6, and 10 p.m. newscasts of WMAQ-TV.
 Magers and then co-anchor Carol Marin made national headlines in early May 1997 when they left Channel 5.
 The decision to leave was in protest of the station's hiring of Jerry Springer as commentator for the 10:00 p.m. newscasts.
 WMAQ management allowed both anchors an early release from their contracts.
 Both thought that the addition of Springer would have given the broadcast an unnecessary tabloid feel.
 Springer only made two commentaries before he too left his position as contributor.